luxfi/coreth/predicate/Results.md

 ## Serialization

-Note: PredicateResults are encoded using the AvalancheGo codec, which serializes a map by serializing the length of the map as a uint32 and then serializes each key-value pair sequentially.
+Note: PredicateResults are encoded using the Lux Node codec, which serializes a map by serializing the length of the map as a uint32 and then serializes each key-value pair sequentially.

 PredicateResults:
 ```